 - Oversensitive teeth

-- Painful feeling when chewing or tender gums
+- The painful feeling when chewing or tender gums

 - Swollen or red gums

 - Persistent bad breath, even after brushing, etc.

 Catch gum disease today and stop it once and for all before it’s too late!
 Are you experiencing any of the signs and symptoms above?
 Visit a professional dentist near me today, who will diagnose you and discuss treatment options with you.

 Typically, mild gum disease does not require any serious dental intervention.
 In fact, your emergency dentist would only ask you to follow good and proper dental hygiene practices.
 This is because following poor dental hygiene practices is one of the major causes of gingivitis.
 Gingivitis can actually be reversed with early treatment but unlike gingivitis, periodontal disease can only be controlled with periodontal care.

-For better understanding of the statement above, here are some important facts to know.
+For a better understanding of the statement above, here are some important facts to know.
 Foremost, periodontal disease is a non-curable bacterial infection.
 It fights the body’s immune system and damages the gingival tissues.
 If a patient suffering from periodontal disease responds well to periodontal care treatment, the patient is only said to be cured, and not healed.

 This is because when the periodontal disease has been alleviated, the bone loss it caused also stops.
 However, the damage the disease caused to the jawbones cannot be repaired.
 Patients whose periodontal disease has been alleviated will notice a marked improvement in the redness, bleeding, swelling, and receding of their gums.
 But if the patients fail to carefully continue to follow the periodontal care treatment, they stand the chance of getting back the periodontal disease.

 How Gingivitis Differs From Periodontitis?